ri-bulatao/herobruno-doc/docs/admin_portal/attendance-management.md

 # Attendance Management

-## Overview

-This tool helps on the process of creating, organizing, and distributing internal communications within the workplace.
-Memos are mostly written messages that are used to convey important information, such as announcements, policy updates, or project status reports.
+This tool helps tracking and managing employee attendance within the workplace.
+It involves keeping track of employee absences, tardiness, and other attendance-related information, and using this data to inform decision-making and improve productivity.

-## Key Features
+## Attendance Management Key Features

-* `Memo Addition` - This lets the admin add a specific/version name to the new memo, and this asks a pdf file to be uploaded on the workplace.
-* `Memo Deletion` - Deletes the memo on the workplace, but keeps the announcement.
+* `Tracking attendance` - This recording employee attendance through the core features, it follows what time is on the clock.
+    * `Time in` - Records what time the user has logged in the workplace.
-* `Memo Download` - Let's the admins download the memo uploaded.
+    * `Time out` - Records what time the user has logged out the workplace.
+    * `Take a break` - Pauses the time in and time out, It records the duration of the break of the user and the reason for the break.
+    * `Return from break` - Continues the time in record and records the duration and end time of the break.
+* `Attendance view` - Views a specific user's attendance which includes the history of their time in, time out, and breaks.
-* `Memo View` - This shows and displays the specific memo selected on the page.
+* `Attendance export` - Exports the either the whole or an specific user based on the start and end date provided.
-* `Memo - Announcement Posting` - The memo can be posted as an announcement, upon ticking the checkbox if it will be announcement the app will ask a specific title that the admin can fill out for the announcement.

-## Additional Notes
+## Attendance Management Additional Notes

-The memo - announcement will still act as a regular announcement with just an information that a new memo has been added, but will be posted upon creation and have the audience targeted for everyone on the workplace.
+The attendance management time is based on PH Locale Time.